 BREXIT : DRIVING IN THE EU – Green Cards

-- If you require a Green Card for your vehicle and caravan/trailer - please contact us 21 days before you are travelling and we will arrange for one to be sent to you.
+- If you are travelling to the countries shown above where a Green Card may be required for your vehicle and caravan/trailer - please contact us 21 days before you are travelling and we will arrange for one to be sent to you if your insurer agrees to the cover and you have paid any additional premium if required.

-In addition to a Green Card, you will need to take your driving licence and V5C log book with you and display a GB sticker on your vehicle.
+You will need to take a copy of your Certificate of Insurance, your driving licence and V5C log book with you and display a UK sticker on your vehicle.
 You may also need an International Driving Permit to drive in some EU/EEA countries.

-For more information on driving abroad and any required documentation, please review the following websites:
+For more information on driving abroad and any required documentation, please review the following websites before you travel:

 - Driving Abroad